kevinmatspie/work-productivity/QUICKSTART.md

 ## Next Steps

 - [ ] Plug into your work docking station and run "work" command
-- [ ] Adjust window positions in the config file as needed
+- [ ] Capture current window positions using Hammerspoon Console (see README)
-- [ ] Set your Time Machine disk name in config (if applicable)
+- [ ] Adjust window positions in the config file (supports custom pixel positions)
-- [ ] Configure Slack integration for automatic status updates (optional - see README)
+- [ ] Configure Slack integration for automatic status/presence updates (optional - see README)
 - [ ] Set your preferred note-taking app for meeting mode
 - [ ] Create keyboard shortcuts in Raycast for even faster access